-THINKING ROUTINE OF THE WEEK ⭐️
+THINKING ROUTINE OF THE WEEK: HEADLINES

-Composed of just ONE question that asks:
+It has just ONE question that asks:

 ‘If you were to write a headline for this topic or issue right now that captured the most important aspect that should be remembered, what would that headline be?’

-You can have your group create their headlines individually, in pairs or in small groups.
+- You can have your group create their headlines individually, in pairs or in small groups.
 Sometimes participants feel more comfortable creating and sharing their headlines in a pair or a group.

-You can also combine with a think-pair-share and ask everyone to share their headline with a neighbour.
+- You can also combine with a think-pair-share and ask everyone to share their headline with a neighbour.
 Afterwards you can ask the question “Who heard a headline from someone else that they thought was particularly good at summing up what we discussed about this object/artwork?” to extend the discussion further.

-I’ve also used variations of this thinking routine with different age groups – such as ‘TITLE’ (works well with artworks) and ‘ONE WORD’ (for younger age groups).
+- Variations: I’ve also used variations of this thinking routine with different age groups – such as ‘TITLE’ (works well with artworks) and ‘ONE WORD’ (for younger age groups).